 - 1 large egg plus 1 egg yolk

 - 2 teaspoons cinnamon

-- Whisk together the flour, baking soda, cream of tartar, 1/2 teaspoon cinnamon, and salt in a bowl and set aside.
+- Whisk together the 2 ½ cups of flour, 1 teaspoon of baking soda, 2 teaspoons of cream of tartar, ½ teaspoon cinnamon, and ¼ a teaspoon of salt in a bowl and set aside.

-- Now it's time to brown the butter.
-Melt butter in a saucepan over medium heat.
+- Melt 2 sticks of butter in a saucepan over medium heat.
 The butter will begin to foam.
 Make sure you whisk consistently during this process.
 After a couple of minutes, the butter will begin to brown on the bottom of the saucepan; continue to whisk and remove from heat as soon as the butter begins to brown and give off a nutty aroma.
 Immediately transfer the butter to a bowl to prevent burning.

-- With an electric mixer, mix the butter and sugars until thoroughly blended.
-Beat in the egg, yolk, vanilla, and yogurt until combined.
+- With an electric mixer, mix the melted butter and 1 ¼ cup of packed brown sugar, ½ a cup of granulated sugar until thoroughly blended.
+Beat in 1 egg, 1 egg yolk, 1 teaspoon of vanilla, and 1 tablespoon of yogurt until combined.
 Add the dry ingredients slowly and beat on low-speed just until combined.